 This will take you well into the night and then some.

-We had to return one of the original pieces of it that we purchased because it was warped.
+We had to return one of the original pieces of it that we delivered, because it was warped.
 I strongly suggest before you leave IKEA, to check inside the box and make sure the wood on your soon to be butcher block counter top is flat.
 It will save you gas, time and shipping costs.
-Yes shipping costs.

-Turns out it took us having to return it to realize one long panel of IKEA Butcher Block countertops, can indeed fit into the back of our truck.
+As it turns out it, it took us having to return it to realize one long panel of IKEA Butcher Block counter tops, can indeed fit into the back of our truck.

-My BIL (that’s Brother In Law for those of you who aren’t into abbreviations online) notched out some holes in what was to be the underside of the counter tops and this is how they were fastened together under.
+My brother in law notched out some holes in what was to be the underside of the counter tops and this is how they were fastened together under.
+He did a killer job in cutting out and making an undermount sink in the butcher block.

 Therefore it makes the perfect stencil.
 Brilliant!

 All you have to do is trace that onto the wood.
-My BIL did a test template with it in some plywood first to make sure it was indeed the right fit and it worked perfectly.
+He did a test template with it in some plywood first to make sure it was indeed the right fit and it worked perfectly.

 So save the cardboard box the sink comes in!!!

-Then we had to wait to about 3 months for back ordered drawer fronts from IKEA.
+Then we had to wait about 3 months for back ordered drawer fronts from IKEA.
 But I’ll save that for a Lessons in Renovating your Kitchen wrap up post.
-It’ll be a good one because there were so many lessons we learned.
+It’ll be a good one because there were so many we learned in the process of installing our IKEA SEKTION kitchen.

 Want to read about the whole process and see the Before and After?

-4 – The Kitchen Reno story: Before and After
+4 – IKEA Kitchen Before and After Reveal